yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 Such federation setups create trust networks, for example in Academia and in the business world across corporations.

-When *App2App* is performed in federation scenarios as described here, a purely native user-experience is not achieved, because a web browser must act as user-agent, because federated *Authorization Server's* urls are not claimed by any native app.
+When *App2App* is performed in federation scenarios, a purely native user-experience is not achieved, because a web browser must act as user-agent, as federated *Authorization Server's* urls are not claimed by any native app.

 Using web browsers in *App2App* flows degrades the user experience somewhat.